-- Avoid inhaling exhaust gases as they contain carbon monoxide, which is a potentially toxic gas that is colorless and odorless.
-If you are in a parked motor home with either the engine running or the - If you are in a parked motor home with either the engine running or the generator running there is a potential for exhaust fumes to filter back into the motor home.
+- Avoid inhaling exhaust gases as they contain carbon monoxide, which is a potentially toxic gas that is colorless and odorless. - □ If you are in a parked motor home with either the engine running or the generator running there is a potential for exhaust fumes to filter back into the motor home.